Innaya13/interview_questions/Spring/Spring.md

     @Qualifier("bean1")
     private BeanInterface bean;
 }
-@Qualifier will tell Spring, "no matter how many beans you've found, just use the one I tell you."
+@Qualifier will tell Spring, "no matter how many beans you've found, JUST USE THE ONE I TELL YOU."

 So you can find both @Qualifier and @Primary are telling Spring to use the specific bean when multiple candidates are qualified to autowire.
 But @Qualifier is more specific and has high priority.
 So when both @Qualifier and @Primary are found, @Primary will be ignored.